 skip to main content

-How to Watch the NHL Winter Classic 2023
+How To Watch the 2026 NHL Winter Classic Live

-Ring in the New Year with the NHL Winter Classic.
-Here’s everything you need to know about watching this season’s first NHL outdoor game.
+Keep the New Year's party going with the NHL Winter Classic!
+Here's everything you need to know about watching the NHL's outdoor game on TNT.

 The holiday season isn’t all about eggnog and Christmas movies.
 Several major sporting events occur during the winter, but you may need a comprehensive TV plan to tune in.